 Clinton Heylin, in Behind the Shades, calls it “truly awful”.
 If we’re just taking the lyrics, then yea, pretty lame, or at least nothing noteworthy.
-Although the lyrics certainly foreshadow Dylan’s heavily religious works in the 80s.
+The lyrics certainly foreshadow Dylan’s heavily religious works in the Eighties.

-Josh Gibbens, in The Nightingale’s Code, interestingly notes the Dylan keeps getting the verb conjugation “wrong”, and is perhaps mimicking the bible, where god is sometimes singular and sometimes plural.
+Josh Gibbens, in The Nightingale’s Code, notes the Dylan keeps getting the verb conjugation “wrong” and is perhaps mimicking the bible, where god is sometimes singular and sometimes plural.

-Some argue that this song has a connection to a Jewish prayer(s), which they also argue, makes sense because Dylan was supposedly studying Judaism at the time.
+Some argue that this song has a connection to a Jewish prayer(s), which makes sense because Dylan was supposedly studying Judaism at the time.
 Could be, although the ordinary Christina connection (“Our father who art in heaven”) seems a much simpler explanation.

-Manfred Mann, who made a career of doing covers of Bob Dylan and Bruce Springsteen songs, combined a bit of hymnal music and pychcodehlic heavy metal.
+Manfred Mann, who made a career of doing covers of Bob Dylan and Bruce Springsteen songs, combined a bit of hymnal music and psychedelic heavy metal.
 Not bad.

 Kinda cool live version.

-Tim O’Brien did some nice bluegrass covers of Dylan songs.
+Tim O’Brien did some nice bluegrass covers of Dylan’s songs.